(800) 989-9020 info@mtelliott.com

 We’re here to answer your preplanning questions

-Take advantage of our free Family Records Guide
+Take advantage of our free Planning Guide

 How to get started

 Attend our free seminars or contact a Family Services Counselor at any of our locations.
+Visit the webpage of the cemetery of your choice for a list of upcoming events.

 Call us now for an appointment to schedule your personalized tour

-Four important steps you should take:
+Four important steps you should take today

-• Catalog your important documents and keepsakes – Estate planning professionals advise their clients to keep complete and timely records to help the person managing your affairs.
-This will help you stay organized.
+Catalog your important documents and keepsakes – Estate planning professionals advise their clients to keep complete and timely records to help the person managing your affairs.
+This will help you stay organized

-• Make it known to your family and friends – Inform those closest to you that you have made these decisions.
+Make it known to your family and friends – Inform those closest to you that you have made these decisions.
 You’ll feel better, and you’re loved ones will be relieved.